catderohan/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 For the first statistical analysis we performed a linear regression model to predict the mpg of MechaCar prototypes using multiple variables.
 This statistical analysis is a multi linear regression model.
 We used the lm() function in R to to perform a linear regression model and then used the summary function to get the p value and R squared value.

 ![](challenge1code.PNG)

-The p value was 5.35e-11 which is less than our 0.05 goal and can say that the slope is not 0, so there is correlation.
-R squared metric is 0.71 which shows 71% accuracy for the model.
+The p value was 5.35e-11 which is less than our 0.05 goal.
+Therefore we can reject the null hypothesis that the slope is 0, and state there is correlation.
+The squared metric is 0.71 which shows 71% accuracy for the model.

 ![](Challenge1.PNG)

 **Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?**
 The variables/coefficients that were non random are intercept, vechicle length, and ground clearance.
-These values are all smaller than a 0.05 p value and therefore are unlikely to provide random amounts of variance in the model.
-Furthermore if the intercept is non random this usually means there are other data metrics and variables that contribte to variance that are not included in this model.
+These values/coefficients were all smaller than a 0.05 p value and therefore are unlikely to provide random amounts of variance in the model.
+Furthermore if the intercept is non random this usually means there are other data metrics and variables that contribute to variance that are not included in this model.

 **Is the slope of the linear model considered to be zero?
 Why or why not?**
 The slope is not 0.
 The null hypotheses is to assume the slope is 0.
 Since our p value is 5.35e-11 which is less than 0.05, we can say this is not statistically significant and reject the null hypothesis that the slope is 0.